 This page discusses the issues of using current transformers (CTs) in parallel.
 Below is a drawing that illustrates how CTs are wired in parallel.
 This is useful for the following:

 - Circuits 400A and larger typically use sets of multiple parallel conductors for each phase.
 See Measuring Parallel Conductors.

 - To measure multiple individual branch circuits or panels and add them together using one WattNode meter.

 When paralleling CTs, the effective CT rated amps, CtAmps, is equivalent to the sum of the individual CT rated amps.
 So if you parallel two 100A CTs, the effective CtAmps is 200A.
 If you parallel three 50A CTs, the effective CtAmps is 150A.
 This works well for both balanced and imbalanced currents in the CTs wired in parallel.
 The accuracy will not be degraded if the rated amps of any individual CT is exceeded, so long as the total amps do not significantly exceed the combined rated amps.

-- All parallel CTs must be exactly the same part number: same amp rating, same frame size, and same style.
+- All parallel CTs must be exactly the same part number and rated current.
 Different CT models have different internal burden resistors, so combining them in parallel will not work correctly.

 - Do not exceed the maximum amperage rating of any individual CT.
 See ACTL-0750 Maximum Amps and ACTL-1250 Maximum Amps.